How to Lose Weight (to keep it off)

 - Have a 25g bag of crisps rather than a 40g

 - Be specific - don’t just tell yourself to eat less junk food in the evenings.
-Plan for proper, satisfying evening meals that will reduce the urge to snack
+Plan for proper, satisfying main meals that will reduce the urge to snack

-- Think about the upcoming week and decide what, where when you’re going to eat.
+- Think about the upcoming week and decide what you're going to eat, where and when

 - If you’re going to be out, at work or play, pack up a tasty and healthy lunch the night before